-Striking old-color example of the first edition of Pierre Mortier's fine, two-sheet chart of the Indian Ocean and contiguous regions, first published in 1700.
-Both sheets were included in the expansion of the famous Neptune Francois.
+Striking old-color example of the first edition of Pierre Mortier's fine charts of the Indian Ocean and contiguous regions, first published in 1700.
+Both charts were included in the expansion of the famous Neptune Francois.

-The chart extends from Saudi Arabia and the Horn of Africa in the west to the Straits of Malacca, with the focus centered on India and Pakistan.
-The chart includes both rhumb lines and details in the interior of the covered regions.
-Each portion of the chart, east and west, contains a simple title in an oval (east) or octagonal (west) cartouche.
+The charts extend from Saudi Arabia and the Horn of Africa in the west to the Straits of Malacca, with the focus centered on India and Pakistan.
+The charts include both rhumb lines and details in the interior of the covered regions.
+Each portion, east and west, contains a simple title in an oval (east) or octagonal (west) cartouche.

-The sheet on the right is a chart of south central Asia, with specific mention of the Maldives, the Andaman Islands, and Ceylon (Sri Lanka).
-Sumatra peeks out of the eastern border, with the southwest peninsula showing the Kingdoms of Siam, Mataban, Pegu, and, to the north, Grant Thibet.
+The chart on the right is of south central Asia, with specific mention of the Maldives, the Andaman Islands, and Ceylon (Sri Lanka).
+Sumatra peeks out of the eastern border, with the southwest peninsula showing the Kingdoms of Siam, Mataban, Pegu, and, to the north, Grant Thibet (Tibet).
 The Indian subcontinent is divided into smaller regions, with the entire north labeled as the Empire of the Great Mogol.
 The Mughal Empire was an Islamic dynasty that dominated much of the Indian subcontinent from the sixteenth to the eighteenth centuries.